How To Wholesale Real Estate In South Carolina

 Read Also: Finding Motivated Seller Leads: Free & Paid Tactics

+The next step is to put the property under contract.
 The bare basics of the wholesale real estate business are that it is a short-term investment strategy.
-And, like all investments, there are metrics that should be employed to determine the quality of a potential investment.
+Like all investments, metrics should be employed to determine the quality of a potential investment.
 This analysis should be done BEFORE executing a legally enforceable real estate contract.

-• The Pay No More Than 70% of the ARV (70% Rule) – the ARV refers to the After Repair Value, which is an estimate of the market value after it undergoes planned updates.
+• Pay No More Than 70% of the ARV (70% Rule): The ARV refers to the After Repair Value, which is an estimate of the market value after it undergoes planned updates.
 The ARV is an important component in determining the valuation of a potential investment.

-A wholesaler is presented with a rental property that could be bought for a price of $200,000.
+A wholesaler is presented with a five-unit rental property that could be bought for $200,000.
 The wholesaler recognizes that the sales price is below market value.
-A cursory review by the wholesaler estimates that the cost to renovate the property would be about $50,000.
+A cursory review estimates that the cost to renovate the property would be about $50,000.

 The wholesaler anticipates this property’s After Repair Value to be $400,000.